duckietown/docs-brown/book/doc-sky/40-sensors-project/30-affine-transforms.md

 Now that we know how rotation, scale, and translation are represented as matrices, let's look at how you will be using these matrices in the sensors project.

 To estimate your drone's position, you will be using a function from OpenCV called\\
-\texttt{esimateRigidTransform}.
+<code>esimateRigidTransform</code>.
 This function takes in two images $I_1$ and $I_2$ and a boolean $B$.
 The function returns a matrix estimating the affine transform that would turn the first image into the second image.
 The boolean $B$ indicates whether you want to estimate the affect of shearing on the image, which is another affine transform.
-We don't want this, so we set $B$ to \texttt{False}.
+We don't want this, so we set $B$ to <code>False</code>.

-\texttt{esimateRigidTransform} returns a matrix in the form of:
+<code>estimateRigidTransform</code> returns a matrix in the form of:

 \[  E =
   \begin{bmatrix}